 The candidate, PTU Head or tenured faculty of the PTU may initiate the tenure process.
-A faculty member who has served the probationary period may request consideration for tenure and provide evidence to support that request.
-At such a request, the head of the PTU Head will convene the tenured faculty who would make the preliminary consideration concerning tenure review.
-Based upon an updated vita and any other materials deemed relevant by the unit, the unit faculty will decide whether or not to proceed with the tenure process for those faculty who have requested tenure.
+A tenure-track faculty member who has served the probationary period may request consideration for tenure and provide evidence to support that request.
+At such a request, the head of the PTU Head will convene the eligible voting faculty who would make the preliminary consideration concerning tenure review.
+Based upon an updated vita and any other materials deemed relevant by the unit, the eligible voting faculty in the PTU (see Glossary for definition) will decide whether or not to proceed with the tenure process for those tenure-track faculty who have requested tenure.
 This consideration should follow the same procedures for preliminary consideration of promotion.

 At this point, the tenure review process parallels the process for promotion.
 A dossier must be prepared for evaluation by the PTU.
-Preparation and verification of the contents of the dossier is a cooperative endeavor between the unit PTU Head and the faculty member.
+Preparation and verification of the contents of the dossier is a cooperative endeavor between the unit PTU Head and the tenure-track faculty member.
 Appendix C describes the elements required in the dossier.

 In accordance with the principle of flow, all recommendations will go forward to the next level of review and ultimately to the Senior Vice President for Academic Affairs and Provost.
-The PTU Head and the dean must document the University's continuing and long-range need for what the candidate for tenure may be expected to do.
+The PTU Head, eligible voting faculty, and the dean must document the University's continuing and long-range need for what the candidate for tenure may be expected to do.
 This is a critical component of the tenure review process.

-Joint Academic Appointments: If a faculty member has a joint academic appointment with one or more promotion- and tenure-granting units, then either unit may initiate consideration for tenure and prepare the documentation.
-The appropriate documentation will be made available to the appropriate faculties of the joint academic appointment units concerned.
-The vote of each unit should be recorded in the dossier and provided to the candidate consistent with these Guidelines.
+Joint Academic Appointments: If a tenure-track faculty member has a joint academic appointment with one or more promotion- and tenure-granting units, then either unit may initiate consideration for tenure and prepare the documentation.
+The appropriate documentation will be made available to the appropriate PTUs of the joint academic appointment units concerned.
+The vote of each PTU should be recorded in the dossier and provided to the candidate consistent with these Guidelines.
 As with all other tenure reviews, the candidate's dossier will move to the next higher level review committee regardless of whether the recommendation at a lower level was positive or negative.
 A 2/3 majority vote is required to reverse the outcome at the lower levels when a committee receives only positive or only negative recommendations from the prior levels of review.
 If a school/college review committee or the University Review Committee receives conflicting positive and negative recommendations from the prior levels of review, the recommendation is interpreted as a negative vote for tenure and requires a 2/3 majority of the eligible voters to reverse the outcome.
 Any questions about the tenure process for joint academic appointments should be directed to the Office of Faculty Affairs.

-Four Possible Scenarios Where Committee Could Receive Conflicting +/- Recommendations
+\\Four Possible Scenarios Where Committee Could Receive Conflicting +/- Recommendations

 1) PTUs in Same School/College

 PTU 1

+PTU 2 School/College Committee University Promotion and Tenure Review Committee

+2) PTUs in Different Schools/Colleges

+PTU 1 School/College Committee 1

-PTU 2 University Promotion and Tenure Appeals Committee
+PTU 2 School/College Committee 2 University Promotion and Tenure Review Committee

-2) PTUs in Different Schools/Colleges PTU 1 School/College Committee 1 PTU 2 School/College Committee 2 University Promotion and Tenure Appeals Committee 3) One PTU is a Sch pol/College with No Departments PTU 1 PTU 2 School/College Committee University Promotion and Tenure Appeals Committee 4) Both PTUs are a S School/College with No Departments PTU 1 PTU 2 University Promotion and Tenure Appeals Committee
+1 3) One PTU is a School/College with No Departments PTU 1 PTU 2 School/College Committee University Promotion and Tenure Review Committee 4) Both PTUs are a School/College with No Departments PTU 1 PTU 2 University Promotion and Tenure Review Committee